vidaxl-com/cowlog/packages/cowlog/README.md

 # API Changes in 1.0

-Cowlog had to change its behaviour regarding the callback chaining generalisation; it gives a lot of flexibility to the platform.
+Cowlog had to change its behaviour regarding the callback chaining generalisation; it gives a lot of flexibility to the platform in the future.
 You can use cowlog in a way you already used it, but if you don't add an extra closing parenthesis to your logging will be executed asynchronously.
 It's specific actions that can be altered through the use if it's DSL.
 All the documentation examples are working as in the documentation.
 Please check the